 The standalone Teams add-on is the product created by the EU unbundling.
 It provides the same Teams experience that was previously included in M365 and O365, but sold separately.

-Tier 4: Teams Phone — The Telephony Layer
+Teams Phone: The Telephony Layer

 Teams Phone transforms Microsoft Teams from a meetings and messaging platform into a full enterprise telephone system, replacing traditional PBX systems, SIP trunks, and desk phones with cloud-based calling.